DenisDorokhov/pony/README.md

 * Display of music artworks - both MP3-embedded and file based.
 * Multi-user system.
 * Fully automatic installation.
-* Support of multimedia keys in Google Chrome browser with the help of "Media Keys by Sway.fm" extension.
+* Multimedia keys support in Google Chrome browser with the help of "Media Keys by Sway.fm" extension.

 ## Known Issues